Orange-OpenSource/hurl/integration/README.md

 ### Start local server

 You can use the scripts [`bin/test/test_prerequisites.sh`] / [`bin/test/test_prerequisites.ps1`] depending on your OS to start the local test server and proxy.
-Once launch, there is:
+Once launch, there are:

+- a Flask server instance listening on <http://localhost:8000> (using IPv4 localhost address)
-- a Flask server instance listening on <http://localhost:8000>
+- a Flask server instance listening on <http://localhost:8000> (using IPv6 localhost address)
-- a Flask server instance listening on <https://localhost:8001>
+- a Flask server instance listening on <https://localhost:8001> (using IPv4 localhost address)
-- a Flask server instance listening on <https://localhost:8002>
+- a Flask server instance listening on <https://localhost:8002> (using IPv4 localhost address)
 - a HTTP proxy listening on <http://localhost:8888>

 Now, everything is ready to run the integration tests!